Encryption in Office 365

 |Encrypt a document using password protection

-Currently, password protection is not supported in Office Online.
+Currently, password protection is not supported in Office in a browser.
 Use desktop versions of Word, Excel, and PowerPoint for password protection.

 |Add or remove protection in your document, workbook, or presentation (Choose an Add protection section, and then see Encrypt with Password )